maqzi/MTAPI/README.md

 ## License

-The project is made available under the MIT license.
+The project is made available under the BSD license.